SkylerGodfrey/SVGLineDrawing/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Basic SVG scroll on black background.
+- [x] Basic SVG scroll on black background.
+  - [ ] Adjust squiggles at the top to initials.
+  - [ ] fix entrance to fish to lessen the sharp corner.
 - [ ] Add three.js with 3D tea cups.
+- [ ] Add colored background to logo as or after it draws.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>